magneticio/vamp.io/content/blog/everything-a-machine.md

 ## Set policies that allow your infrastructure to bend, even when code breaks

-The solution, however, is the same for DevOps present as for DevOps future – you will always have broken code, **so architect for failure**, automate validation early on in your release process and the result is microservice releases that won’t crash your whole dependency ecosystem.
+The solution is the same for DevOps present as for DevOps future – you will always have broken code, **so architect for failure**, automate validation early on in your release process and the result is microservice releases that won’t crash your whole dependency ecosystem.

-Architecting for failure for the release part of your pipeline means not just implementing canary-testing, but policy-based [canaryreleasing](https://cloud.google.com/blog/products/gcp/how-release-canaries-can-save-your-bacon-cre-life-lessons).
+Architecting for failure for the release part of your pipeline means not just implementing canary-testing, but policy-based [canary releasing](https://cloud.google.com/blog/products/gcp/how-release-canaries-can-save-your-bacon-cre-life-lessons).
 This is done by setting approval gates early in the deployment pipeline to remove much of the hasty final approval chaos usually seen in bigger, slower release trains.